The Other Six

 Day 4 – Read James 5:12.
 Have you ever heard someone say something and then follow it with, "I swear to God!"
 They are trying to convince others that they are telling the truth.
 Sometimes, when people aren't believed, it's because they have given good reason not to trust them.
 They have lied in the past or have not followed through with a promise.
 The command of James 5:12 avoids that problem.
 If your, "yes," always means yes and your, "no," always means no then people won't have reason to disbelieve you.
 In other words, just be honest.

 Day 5 - Read James 5.
 James deals with the life of the church quite a bit.
 Here encourages us to pray for one another, particularly pray for those who are sick.
 I think we generally understand this.
 However, it's interesting that James approaches this from the perspective of the person who is sick "let him call the elders” ...
 Many times, the reason people are not prayed for in the church is not because the church is unwilling, but because they do not know.
-This is because we don't share when we need prayer, when we're struggling, when we're sick.
-In this passage we are encouraged to humble ourselves and ask for prayer.
-Is there something that you need pray for right now?
+This is because we don't share when we need prayer when we're struggling when we're sick.
+In this passage, we are encouraged to humble ourselves and ask for prayer.
+Is there something that you need to pray for right now?
 Share it with someone and ask them to pray for you.
 Is there someone you know who needs prayer?
 Take a few minutes to pray for them.

 Day 6 - Read James 5:19-20.
 "He got caught doing what?!
 And he still has the gall to show up in church?"
 This is the attitude I hear sometimes from people in the church.
 Rather than showing love and forgiveness, we condemn.
 James, on the other hand, encourages us to lead them back to the truth and the forgiveness of sins.
-Similarly, sometimes people just disappear from church.
+Similarly, sometimes people just disappear from the church.
 We may notice, but not take the time to contact them and see what's going on.
 They may be wandering away and need a friend to lead them back.
 Note, this isn't contacting them to badger them about missing church, but lovingly talking with them to find out what is going on and encourage them.
 Is there someone you know who has been missing from church?
 Give them a call and lovingly see how they are doing.
 They might just need to hear from a friend and be invited back